OctopusDeploy/blog/blog/2021-03/octopus-release-2021-1/index.md

 * **[Global Search within a Space](blog/2021-03/octopus-release-2021-1/index.md#global-search)**.
 Navigate Octopus faster and find records and settings more easily.
 * **[API keys](blog/2021-03/octopus-release-2021-1/index.md#api-key-management)**.
 We've added improvements to API key management including key expiration and improved audit log tracking.

-This release is the [first of four in 2021](/blog/2020-03/releases-and-lts/index.md), and includes 6 months of long term support.
+This release is the first of four in 2021 and includes 6 months of long term support (critical patches).
 The following table shows our current releases with long term support.

 | Release               | Long term support           |
 | --------------------- | --------------------------- |